ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 * Set all inputs of the funding transaction to `state` `bob_secured`.
-* Store all signatures (client as Alice and LSP as Bob) into persistent storage, as well as the funding transaction.
+* Store all aggregated signatures into persistent storage, as well as the funding transaction.
 * Remove any timeout it created in `c=.sip.intend_to_fund_channel`.
 * Broadcast the fully-signed transaction.